 Food Cravings & Aversions

 I think we’ve all heard about the bizarre things that pregnant women can crave during their pregnancy.
-The truth is, your body can sometimes turn your favorite dishes into your biggest turn-off overnight.
-During my first trimester, I craved all things salty and was absolutely repulsed by anything sweet.
-My second trimester?
+The truth is, your body can sometimes turn your favorite dishes into your biggest turn-off overnight!
+During my first trimester in my first pregnancy, I craved all things salty and was absolutely repulsed by anything sweet.
+My second trimester in that pregnancy?
 I ate ice cream and candy, both of which I rarely eat at all!

 While it’s always interesting to see what you may be craving from day to day, be on the lookout for cravings that are non-food related.
 As weird as it sounds, your body can crave things like dirt, chalk, crayons, and more!
-This could indicate a vitamin deficiency and you should make an appointment with your doctor as soon as you can.
+This generally indicates a vitamin deficiency and you should discuss this with your doctor immediately.

 Heartburn & Indigestion